paolopicelloit/prova1/README.md

 For this software we assume that you have Terrier SE working.
 We refer to the "Installing and Running Terrier" guide (http://terrier.org/docs/v4.1/quickstart.html).

-We assume that the operating system is Linux or Mac/OSX and that the collection, along with topics and relevance assesments (qrels), is stored in the directory `/data/`.
+We assume that the operating system is Linux or Mac/OSX and that the collection is stored in the directory `/data/collection/`.

-For this software we assume that you have Terrier SE working.
-We refer to the "Installing and Running Terrier" guide (http://terrier.org/docs/v4.1/quickstart.html)

 Topics file is in the standard TREC format while qrel file has the format: